-In a new study, Cornelis applied similar methodology to study metabolites in the blood—or chemicals found in one’s blood after consuming caffeine—instead of coffee consumption behavior.
+In the new study, the team applied a similar methodology to study metabolites in the blood.

-The study’s first and most important takeaway, Cornelis says, is that all but one of the genes linked to caffeine metabolites in the blood are biological candidates for caffeine metabolism: CYP1A2, AHR, POR, ABCG2, and CYP2A6.
+The study’s important finding is that all but one of the genes linked to caffeine metabolites in the blood are biological candidates for caffeine metabolism: CYP1A2, AHR, POR, ABCG2, and CYP2A6.

-But Cornelis and her collaborators were surprised to find that the gene GCKR, which has been repeatedly linked to glucose and lipid metabolism in independent studies, may also play a role in metabolizing caffeine, according to this new research.
+It also found that the gene GCKR, which has been repeatedly linked to glucose and lipid metabolism in independent studies, may also play a role in metabolizing caffeine.

-The second finding in Cornelis’ research is that genetic variants linked to lower levels of caffeine metabolites, which imply faster caffeine metabolism, are the same variants previously linked to higher coffee consumption.
+The second finding is that genetic variants linked to lower levels of caffeine metabolites, which imply faster caffeine metabolism, are the same variants previously linked to higher coffee consumption.

-And finally, many of the genes that she and her collaborators found to metabolize caffeine also coded for proteins that function in the metabolism of other clinically important drugs, such as those that treat insomnia, Parkinson’s Disease, hypertension, and more.
+And finally, many of the genes found to metabolize caffeine also coded for proteins that function in the metabolism of other clinically important drugs, such as those that treat insomnia, Parkinson’s Disease, hypertension, and more.

-The findings support additional links between metabolism of caffeine, nicotine, and possibly other pharmaceutical drugs.
+The results support additional links between the metabolism of caffeine, nicotine, and possibly other pharmaceutical drugs.

 Funding came from the American Diabetes Association, with additional funding for study-specific infrastructure and data collection.